by Dan Saunders

 But Magento isn’t the only option.
 As a Shopify Plus agency, Statement’s MD, Dan Conboy, agreed that “Solutions like Shopify Plus provides the option for enterprise brands to achieve scalable eCommerce results in a much more cost-effective way than was previously possible with legacy platforms”.
 Given the previous logistics cost and the fact Amazon’s logistics can be integrated into a Shopify store makes this proposition much more achievable.

 Alternatively, Primark already sell a few products including gift cards through Amazon so why not set up an Amazon store and sell exclusively on there?
-While Amazon take a percentage, some income is still better than none.
+While Amazon takes a percentage, some income is still better than none.
 There are over 2,191,220 searches a month for Primark on Google and 33,380 on Amazon.
 If you take nothing else from reading this article, think of those numbers alone.

 Primark’s continuing insistence to not launch an eCommerce offering despite the £1.1 billion hit could be ‘the start of the end’ for this beloved brand.